Reading Blue Mountain and Northern 425: 21st century excursion service

 After nearly a decade of storage, rebuild work began to bring No. 425 back to service.
 Following two years of restoration, No. 425 returned to operation on December 29, 2007, in a partially repainted appearance.
-Another test run was done on May 10–11, 2008 where the engine debuted in a new lighter blue color and an above-centered headlight.
+Another test run was done on May 10–11, 2008 where the engine debuted in a new lighter blue color and an above-centered headlight that came from a Delaware Lackawanna and Western 4-8-4 Northern.
 It made its return to excursion service in June 2008 on a round trip from Port Clinton to Jim Thorpe, a run it would make often.
 The RBMN's new star made many trips to Jim Thorpe and other locations over the next three years, with employee runs, tourist trains on the Lehigh Gorge Scenic Railway, and a featured attraction of the 2010 NRHS Convention.

 After three successful seasons of excursions, Reading & Northern 425 was taken out of service to be repaired with the pilot and trailing trucks rebuilt by the Strasburg Rail Road, including conversion from plain bearings to more efficient roller bearings, rebuilding of the air compressor, a new blower and replacing the bottom part of the smokebox.
 Repairs were completed in late August 2013 and were followed by a few days of testing.
 The 425's first public outing after her overhaul was a return to Steamtown for the first time in 18 years for its annual Railfest.

 No. 425 would later operate on numerous trips out of Port Clinton, and also double headed with recently restored Central Railroad of New Jersey 0-6-0 #113 on several trips.
 In August 2015, No. 425 was pulling regular passenger trains when it visited Jim Thorpe, Pennsylvania, meeting Nickel Plate Road 765 on a Norfolk Southern 21st Century Steam excursion.
 At the same time, No. 425 was repainted in a dark midnight blue paint scheme with black wheels and whitewalls.
 On February 15 and 16, 2016, No. 425 participated in a Lerro Productions photo charter.

 On September 4, 2017, No. 425 struck a car on the tracks leaving a parking lot in Jim Thorpe when the car driver ignored loud whistle warnings, and failed to stop at the tracks; the driver was uninjured.

 On August 13, 2022, No. 425 double headed with No. 2102 for the first time since 1988 to pull the Iron Horse Rambles train from Reading to Jim Thorpe.
 After running its last excursion trains such as the Autumn Leaf and the Santa Claus Special in November and December 2022, respectively, No. 425 was taken out of service for its mandatory Federal Railroad Administration (FRA) 1,472-day inspection.
-No. 425 will eventually return to service around 2026.